Baqend/guide/src/index.md

 Streaming is available for all queries with the following limitations:

-- Streaming query results are limited in cardinality to *500 objects*.
+- The initial size of streaming query results is limited to *500 objects*.
 Streaming sorting queries therefore require a `limit` predicate (the sum of `offset` and `limit` may not exceed 500).
 - Currently, *streaming sorting queries only return public data*, even when executed with admin privileges; to retrieve private data, use non-streaming sorting queries or streaming queries that do not contain `limit`, `offset`, `ascending`, `descending` or `sort`.
 - Geospatial queries (`withinSphere`, `withinPolygon`) are currently not available for streaming